 WW: How did the symposium end up then, given the protest?
 Was the framework of the symposium changed, due to voices from the community?

 LP: Very good question.
 Yeah.
 Yeah.
 They changed.
-They allowed us to organize our symposium, and what we did is that - that really was a rallying point for the Association of Black Students.
+They allowed us to organize our symposium, and what we did is that really was a rallying point for the Association of Black Students.
 It gave us something to do.
 And I'll never forget, we had these black signs, and we had a big fisheye that said “Symposium,” that's all it said.
 We placed them on campus.
 We had our phone number at the bottom.
 People would call us, it was a type of symbolism.
 Well we structured the symposium.
 It was an overwhelming success.
 We had people like Hubert Locke, we had Coleman Young, was on one of the – ran one of the panels.
-Came up to me, said “boy, I like your spunk.
+Came up to me, said, “Boy, I like your spunk.
 You got spirit!” and he hit me in the chest, almost knocked me down.
-He says, “stay in touch with me.”
-Well, he became one of my best friends, for the rest of my life, til he passed.
+He says, “Stay in touch with me.”
+Well, he became one of my best friends, for the rest of my life, until he passed.
 Matter of fact, I had a show on WJLB where I interviewed people.
 Coleman had gone on, retired as mayor.
 I'll never forget, it was Fourth of July, I went down to his place on the riverfront, I took my son.
 And I interviewed him for the show.
 It was a glorious time, just me and Coleman just chit-chatting.
 Talking about all the stuff we had been through.
 So that was that – you asked, I'm giving you the professional side, and also the personal side, what came out.

 WW: Love to hear it.